IceFog72/SillyTavern-Not-A-Discord-Theme/README.md

   Caution for people with thousands of chars!
 It will make all their image load in full size in Character List Panel!

+Mobile? : it's works but not optimized and will not be (only major problem fixes)

 ## Feedback

 My discord [https://discord.gg/2tJcWeMjFQ](https://discord.gg/2tJcWeMjFQ)